frankshearar/Home/Flag-vulnerable-packages.md

 Today developers take dependency on a bunch of packages directly or indirectly (through transitive dependencies) and they have no way to understand if any of their dependencies bring in any known vulnerabilities.

 ## Out of scope
+The following are out of scope for this feature:
+* Ability to report a vulnerability on nuget.org - This is a follow-up feature

 ## Solution
 The vulnerability info needs to be shown for the following: